What to do with a Dead Beehive?

 Inspect the Bottom Board

 What do you see on the bottom board of the hive?
 Any signs of mice or mouse droppings?
-A colony will often abscond when mice move into their home.
+Often, a bee colony will abscond when mice move into their home.

 Look closely through any dead bees at the bottom of the hive.
 Do you see dead varroa mites or deformed bees with shriveled wings?
 If so, your varroa mite treatments may have not been successful.

-A strong colony with a massive mite infestation can appear healthy to outward appearances – until it suddenly crashes from a mite bomb.
-Lack of proper testing for varroa mites may have stopped this progression.
+A strong colony with a massive mite infestation can appear healthy to outward appearances – until it suddenly crashes.

-Also, among the dead bees you may find Small Hive Beetles or their larvae.
-If beetles destroyed your hive, the combs will be full of beetle larva and slime.
+Among the dead bees you may find Small Hive Beetles or their larvae.
+Beetles can bring down even a strong hive in the right conditions.
+If beetles destroyed your hive, the wax combs will be full of beetle larva and slime.

 Wax Moths Do Not Kill Bee Colonies

-Wax Moth larvae may be in the dead bees, comb and hive debris on the bottom board.
-But, please remember that Wax Moths are nature’s cleanup crew.
+Wax Moth larvae may be in the dead bees, comb and hive debris.
+They are nature’s cleanup crew.

 I often hear beekeepers say that wax moths killed their bees.
 No, they really did not.
 Wax moths fly into weak or dead beehives and lay eggs on the comb.
 Normal colonies evict the eggs or larva.